 Guests soak in spectacular scenery as we climb along the Continental Divide with dozens of Colorado’s highest peaks in our view – a beautiful scene unlike any we’ve seen elsewhere.
 We’ll take you as high as 12,850 feet.
 The slopes vary from 3,000 to 10,000 feet in length with vertical drops up to 2,000 feet per run.
 Check out the details below.

-CRST utilizes a pair of Bombardier snowcats with plush enclosed cabins to transport a maximum of 12 guests per day into our vast permit area.
+CRST utilizes a pair of Bombardier snowcats with plush enclosed cabins to transport guests into our vast permit area.
 Experienced guides, each trained and certified in emergency medical care and snow safety, accompany every tour.
 Our guides are intimately familiar with the nuances of our terrain, and so are able to seek out and lead tours into the best snow available, all while providing a unique experience customized to best suit each tour group.
 Many of our guests have become friends, returning year after year.
 Much like historic and legendary Ski Cooper, CRST refrains from marketing hype and creating false expectations.
 We operate under a simple philosophy: deliver the goods, and leave our guests with a smile and a singular desire – to do it again.
 And again.